Phy3hogga/MCPL_File_Handling/README.md

 These scripts perform the compression / decompression algorithms condensing the energy and direction vectors (Dx, Dy, Dz) into three vectors EKinDir_1, EKinDir_2, EKinDir_3 to reduce filesizes.
 These functions shouldn't need to be directly called, as they are exclusively used within the scripts listed above when appropriate.

 ## Structure of MAT file containing MCPL data
-### File Format
+### MAT File Version
 The .MAT files are created as MAT V7.3 files.

-To open version 7.3 MAT files in python as Scipy does not support V7.3 format MAT files, you will need the ```h5py``` extension (which requires HDF5 to be installed).
+#### Opening the MAT files in Python
+Scipy does not support V7.3 format MAT files, to open version 7.3 MAT files in python you will need the ```h5py``` extension (which requires HDF5 to be installed).
 HDF5 can be installed by installing the following:
 * libhdf5-7
 * libhdf5-serial-dev
 * python-tables